 Whether building a better guest experience, developing an app downloaded by millions, or creating luxury items, a commitment to great design remains at the center of commercial success.

 The power of design doesn’t stop there.
 A strong design-centric corporate culture can provide an even stronger competitive advantage.
 In “Design Management (An Introduction) – Taking Charge of Processes and People,” the authors lay out some of the many benefits of applying the design process to improving the companies themselves:

-Enhancing internal business processes has to be a matter of human-centered design.
+Enhancing internal business processes has to be a matter of human design.
 It’s not as simple as designing a new tool or a process strictly from the viewpoint of cutting costs.
 To work, these processes have to be easily understandable, usable, and helpful to the user.
-This means talking directly to all the stakeholders — both those who the processes will serve and those tasked with using the processes.
-It’s vital to understand what is needed, why it’s needed, and how it can be accomplished using the most efficient work process.
+This means talking directly to all the stakeholders.
+This includes those who the processes will serve and those tasked with using the processes.
+Understanding what is needed, why it’s needed, and how it can be accomplished using the most efficient work process is vital.

 In a McKinsey & Company report, the authors wrote that businesses with design-driven corporate cultures have more opportunities to grow and thrive than ever:

 The desire for well-designed experiences has become a baseline expectation for all consumers.
 “Cool” tech is not enough.
 People expect a product to be easy to use and work consistently, or they’ll quickly move on to the next.
-The experiences should address the individual needs and capabilities of customers through inclusive design.
+The experiences should address customers’ individual needs and capabilities through inclusive design.

-Brands in any industry have to be concerned with delivering positive experiences to all stakeholders or risk them walking away.
-This means applying the same care for design into everything they do, from products to processes to messaging.
+Brands in any industry must be concerned with delivering positive experiences to all stakeholders or risk them walking away.
+This means applying the same care for design to everything they do, from products to processes to messaging.
 It’s not just a winning strategy.
 It’s the only strategy to stay competitive in the years ahead.